menandmice/micetro_docs/guides/admin-manual/admin_subnet_monitoring_events.rst

 """""""""
 The email address from which notification emails will be sent when the number of addresses goes below a certain threshold.

-Subnet monitoring defaults
+Subnet Monitoring Defaults
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The Subnet monitoring events section lists the current defaults.
 To change the default values, click **Set Defaults** and make the desired changes in the dialog box.

 Enabled
   When selected, all subnets are monitored by default.
-If you only want to monitor a subset of the subnets in the system, clear the checkbox and enable monitoring for the individual subnets instead by selecting the subnet, and then select Set Subnet Monitoring from the Range menu.
+If you only want to monitor a subset of the subnets in the system, clear the checkbox and enable monitoring for the individual subnets instead by selecting the subnet on the **IPAM** page, and then selecting :guilabel:`Set subnet monitoring` on the :guilabel:`Action` menu.

 Script to invoke
   Enter the path of the script to run when the number of free addresses goes below the set threshold.
 See :ref:`admin-change-events` for information on the script interface and the format for calling the script.